RMH286/ECE-3400-fa-2017-Team-2/docs/lab1.md

 To start programming, we opened one of the default examples included with the arduino IDE.
 Selecting the Blink sketch from _File > Examples > 1.Basics > Blink_.
-Within the IDE, you can compile your code by clicking the checkmark in the topleft corner.
+Within the IDE, you can compile your code by clicking the checkmark in the top left corner.
 This converts the sketch into C code, which is then compiled to assembly code to be run on the arduino uno.
 At this point, any code which contains errors will fail to compile.
 Once you are ready to run the program on the board, you can select the upload button (arrow next to compile button).
 This will compile the code and put the program on the uno.

 The code will automatically begin running if the board is powered on.
 If the board loses power, the program will remain in memory, and will run again when the board is turned on.
-The board can either recieve power from a DC power supply (9V battery) or from the programing cable connected to the computer.
+The board can either receive power from a DC power supply (9V battery) or from the programing cable connected to the computer.
 Once the Blink sketch was downloaded onto the board, the onboard LED would blink every second.
 Looking at the code for the Blink program, we can see how it operates on the arduino uno.